 a) Desert animals have developed various adaptations to withstand high temperatures.
 They may have light-coloured or reflective scales or feathers to reflect sunlight and reduce heat absorption, or they may have large ears or elongated limbs to increase surface area for heat dissipation.

-b) The thorny devil, a lizard found in Australian deserts, has specialized scales that help it cool down by trapping moisture from the air.
+b) The thorny devil, a lizard found in Australian deserts, has specialised scales that help it cool down by trapping moisture from the air.

 a) Desert animals often have adaptations that allow them to move efficiently across sandy or rocky terrain.

-b) These adaptations include long legs for fast running or hopping, specialized feet for walking on sand, and even the ability to travel long distances without needing much water.
+b) These adaptations include long legs for fast running or hopping, specialised feet for walking on sand, and even the ability to travel long distances without needing much water.

 c) Examples include the roadrunner, known for its quick running speed, and the sidewinder snake, which moves in a sideways motion to navigate the loose sand.